 Day 10.
 Etosha National Park Highlights.
 Etosha National Park, Namibia.We rise early to enjoy a full day of game driving.
 We take in the salt pan (which can be seen from space) in search of elephant, rhino, zebra, giraffe and many other grazing animals.
 Back at camp we spend one more night around the flood lit waterhole, getting a great view of these animals close-up.

 Day 11.
 Etosha National Park to Windhoek Highlights.
 Windhoek, Namibia.Today we are making our way to the capital of Namibia, Windhoek.
 An extremely small capital by global standards and characterised by the German influence from early colonial history - make sure to try the local restaurants famous for its local beers and braai (BBQ.)

 Day 12.
 Windhoek to Ghanzi, Botswana Highlights.
 Kalahari Bushman Walk, Botswana.Today we are crossing the border from Namibia to Botswana.
 After border formalities we head to the town of Ghanzi where we meet the San Bushman and have a guided bush walk and gain insight into these ancient people’s culture and way of life.

 Day 13.
 Ghanzi to Maun Highlights.
 Maun, Botswana.Maun is known as the gateway to the Okavango Delta.
 Still considered a village, Maun is the fifth largest town in Botswana and a thriving tourist spot.
 We arrive at camp mid afternoon, set up and prepare for our journey into the Okavango Delta.

 Day 14.
 Maun to Okavango Delta Highlights.
-Okavango Delta, Botswana.We leave our campsite in Maun and jump into 4x4 trucks to begin our excursion into the Delta making our way to the Mokoro stations.
+Okavango Delta, Botswana.We leave our campsite in Maun and jump into 4x4 safari vehicles to begin our excursion into the Delta making our way to the Mokoro stations.
 Here we meet our local Tswana polers that will be our guides on this expedition.
 We travel by Mokoro (dugout canoe) through the giant lily pads and tall grasses finally reaching our tented camp after travelling a series of channels.
 We include a walking safari where you can search for the resident wildlife and variety of birds before relaxing at the campsite for the late afternoon.